 Pittsboro is the second-fastest growing town in Hendricks County and is famous for being the childhood home of NASCAR driver Jeff Gordon and U.S. Olympic gymnast Bridget Sloan.

 (Insider tip: Make plans to attend the annual Old Fashion Days in North Salem over Labor Day weekend.
 It's a weekend of parades, shopping, old cars, live music, activities and all kinds of stuff that the entire family will enjoy.)

-Meet Mill Creek
+9. Mill Creek

 In the southwest corner of Hendricks County is the Mill Creek area, which includes the towns of Amo, Clayton, Coatesville and Stilesville.

-Stay tuned to our blog to learn even more about Hendricks County and why you'll want to visit over and over again to experience everything we have to offer!
+Each area of Hendricks County has its own unique personality, sites, flavor and activities.
+Stay tuned to our blog, request a Visitor Guide and peruse our website to learn even more about Hendricks County and why you'll want to visit over and over again to experience everything we have to offer.